luisfnqoliveira/cs-tools/README.md

 4. Retrieving books only works when clicking on the book image.

-5. Json file format check and error handling.
+5. Json file format check and upload error handling.

 6. Responsive design.